deepinv/deepinv/docs/source/user_guide.rst

 ==========

-Imaging inverse problems are described by the equation :math:`y = \noise{\forw{x}}` where :math:`x` is an unknown image we want to recover, :math:`y` are the observed measurements, :math:`A` is a deterministic (linear or non-linear) operator capturing the physics of the acquisition and :math:`N` characterizes the noise affecting the measurements.
+Imaging inverse problems are described by the equation :math:`y = \noise{\forw{x}}` where :math:`x` is an unknown signal (image, volume, etc.) we want to recover, :math:`y` are the observed measurements, :math:`A` is a deterministic (linear or non-linear) operator capturing the physics of the acquisition and :math:`N` characterizes the noise affecting the measurements.